Creative work is indirectly supported in the field of film under the Programme of Support for the Film industry.

-The only direct support for artists are awards and creative and study scholarships.
-The Ministry of Culture Awards are allocated for exceptional artistic creative or interpretative work or for long-term artistic merit in the field of the visual arts, architecture, theatre, music, product design and cinematography and audio-vision.
+The only direct support for artists is in the form of awards and creative and study scholarships.
+The Ministry of Culture Awards are allocated for exceptional artistic creative or interpretative work or for long-term artistic merit in the field of the visual arts, architecture, theatre, music, product design, cinematography, and audio-vision.
 Contributions for creative or study purposes or state scholarships have been provided since 2008 according to the Act on Some Kinds of Support.
 Creative scholarships can be provided for a period of 6 months to 2 years with the possibility of extending this to 1 year.
 The outcome must be the creation of an artwork in conformity with the Copyright Act.
-The study scholarship includes a study residence for at least one month at a significant art, science or other specialised workplace.
+The study scholarship includes a study residence for at least one month at a significant art, science, or other specialised workplace.
 The study scholarship is offered to people up to the age of 35.